-In the graphic above you see that the terminals are wired in parallel using even lengths of cable.
+In the graphic above, you see the terminals are wired in parallel using even lengths of cable.
 The main difference between this wiring and the one I called wrong is the load wires from the RV are connected to different batteries.

 How To Wire 3 12V Batteries To An RV

-Once you start adding more than two batteries using the method of wiring the load wires on the end batteries start to get a little less efficient.
+Once you add over two batteries using the method of wiring the load wires on the end terminals gets a little less efficient.

-But just adding one more battery isn’t going to make a huge difference, so I still suggest wiring a 3 12 volt RV battery set-up in a similar way to the 2 battery method.
+But just adding one more battery will not make a huge difference, so I still suggest wiring a 3 12 volt RV battery set-up in a similar way to the 2 battery method.

 You still need to put the load wires on the end batteries so the middle RV battery is being drawn from evenly.

-The middle will be putting out fewer amps than the end two but the difference should be small enough that it’s not a huge deal.
+The middle will put out fewer amps than the end two, but the difference should be small enough that it’s not a huge deal.

 How To Wire 4 12V Batteries To An RV